-As the modern diet contains few omega 3 sources, too much omega 6 and we can produce our own omega 9 – the supplementation you may require is omega 3 – if you are not getting enough from your diet.
+As the modern diet contains few omega 3 sources, too much omega 6, we don’t need omega 7 to function and we can produce our own omega 9 – the supplementation you may require is omega 3 – if you are not getting enough from your diet.

 Some experts disagree with this as they believe that the health benefits of omega 6 are being ignored and that the ratio between 3 and 6 are not significant.

 At the moment I cannot find conclusive evidence to support one way or another.
 Whatever the outcome, increasing your omega 3 still seems to be a good idea.